jalogan/jalogan.github.io/_projects/entropy_of_sphere_packing.md

 * this unordered seed list will be replaced by the toc {:toc}

 Entropy is often associated with disorder, but in physics and mathematics, it is a powerful tool for understanding complexity and structure.
 In our paper, "Geometric and Topological Entropies of Sphere Packing," we introduce novel ways to quantify the organization and randomness in sphere packings using a statistical mechanics-inspired framework.
-Instead of working in traditional energy-based ensembles, we construct a **custom entropy-based ensemble**, where entropy itself is the primary variable.
+Instead of working in traditional energy-based ensembles, we construct a **custom entropy-based ensemble**, where entropy itself is the primary driving variable of the thermodynamics, and the coordination number is the macro-variable.
 The work extends beyond traditional methods by developing two complementary entropy measures: **geometric entropy** and **topological entropy**.
 These measures provide deeper insights into the organization of sphere packings, particularly in jammed states, with implications for materials science, soft matter physics, and statistical mechanics.
 {:.lead}